orenzylber/IO_Records_Final_Project/README.md

 5. Install the required packages: `pip install -r requirements.txt`
 6. Run the Django development server: `python manage.py runserver`

-#### Render

-The Backend was uploaded to Render: https://io-records-shop-back.onrender.com

 ## Frontend Table of Contents - Music Store Web Application

 Welcome to the Music Store Web Application!
 This frontend part of the application is built using Angular for the frontend and connects to a backend API for managing albums, carts, orders, and user authentication.

 ### Features